Autocomp: A Powerful and Portable Code Optimizer for Tensor Accelerators: Evaluation

 Finally, we optimize fine-grained linear algebra benchmarks from the TinyMPC model-predictive control library~\cite{nguyen2024tinympc}, specifically the forward and backward passes of the primal update step.
 These benchmarks contain sequences of floating-point matrix-vector multiplications, interleaved with element-wise addition and subtraction.
 The inclusion of CPU-accelerator dependencies, low reuse, and a high ratio of data movement to computation leads to low accelerator utilization and makes this code challenging to optimize.

 We compare \sys{}-generated code against \citet{dong2024designspaceexplorationembedded}'s unoptimized software-based implementation on a 4$\times$4 FP32 accelerator.
 For this work, we additionally had an expert hand-tune a hardware FSM-based implementation.
-The unoptimized software-based implementation is used as the starting point for search, and we use the same search parameters as for convolution, except with $T=15$ iterations, which takes about 12 hours.
-However, some of the optimization menu options are different from those used for GEMM/convolution (see Appendix~\ref{sec:prompts}).
+The unoptimized software-based implementation is used as the starting point for search, and we use the same search parameters as for convolution, except with $T=15$ iterations.
+Some of the optimization menu options are different from those used for GEMM/convolution (see Appendix~\ref{sec:prompts}).
 As shown in \cref{fig:admm}, \sys{} outperforms even the expert-optimized hardware FSM implementation on the forward pass (by 1.6$\times$), and across benchmarks speeds up unoptimized code by a geomean of 2.7$\times$.

 To outperform the hardware FSM implementation, \sys{} harnesses the flexibility of software-based implementation.
 It optimizes the code by hoisting data loads shared between kernels (reducing data movement beyond what is possible for the hardware FSM implementation), as well as utilizing fine-grained software pipelining and eliminating blocking operations where possible.
-This experiment highlights \sys{}'s adaptability: we optimize a new benchmark, running on an accelerator with a new size and data type, with highly different performance characteristics from previous experiments, by updating the \textbf{Accelerator ISA} and changing a few lines in the \textbf{Optimization Menu} and \textbf{Instruction} sections of the prompt.
+This experiment highlights \sys{}'s adaptability: we optimize a new benchmark, running on an accelerator with a new size and data type, with highly different performance characteristics from previous experiments, by changing a few lines across the \textbf{Accelerator ISA} and \textbf{Optimization Menu} sections of the prompt.